 Open Letter To The Woman in Massachusetts

 I looked up from what I was reading when pictures of the first legal US gay weddings in Massachusetts came on.
 Obviously, this is a topic that I have a personal interest in.
-My congratulations go out to all who legally wed over the past few days.
-While I understand that not every gay couple wants to marry I strongly believe in the equality that this decision represents and the dignity it affords all people in the state.
+My congratulations go out to all who have legally wed over the past few days.
+While I understand that not every gay couple wants to marry, I strongly believe in the equality that this decision represents and the dignity it affords all people in the state.

-Despite the whole ridiculousness and stupidity of that comment and the fact that it doesn’t even make sense it angered me more than anything else I heard.
+Despite the whole ridiculousness and stupidity of that comment and the fact that it doesn’t even make sense, it angered me more than anything else I heard.

 Dear Madam

-I saw your comments last night on the television news and how you feel that, through the legalisation of gay marriage, ‘they’ (who I take you mean to be homosexuals in Massachusetts) are trying to destroy traditional values.
+I saw your comments last night on the television news and how you feel that, through the legalisation of gay marriage, ‘they’ (whom I take you mean to be homosexuals in Massachusetts) are trying to destroy traditional values.

-I wanted to ask you about your traditional values but you were a vox pop on the international news and I will never get the chance.
+I wanted to ask you about your traditional values, but you were a vox pop on the international news, and I will never get the chance.
 So I choose to write my thoughts here.
 Perhaps one day you will read them and think.

 So, let me set the record straight.
-Nobody is trying to destroy tractional values for there really is no such thing.
-Massachusetts has seen that so-called traditions that uphold prejudice, intolerance and preach inequality must, like witch burning, slavery and dancing around a may-pole, be consigned to a part of human history where peoples of the future can look back and laugh at us.
+Nobody is trying to destroy traditional values, for there really is no such thing.
+Massachusetts has seen that so-called traditions that uphold prejudice, intolerance, and preach inequality must, like witch burning, slavery and dancing around a maypole, be consigned to a part of human history where people of the future can look back and laugh at us.

 You don’t realise how lucky you are to be living in such a place.